ncharvin/AgNW-Simulation/README.md

-# AgNW network simulation
+# Nanowires network simulation

 ## Introduction
-This simulation is based on the works performed at both LEPMI and LMGP laboratories [1][2].
+This simulation is based on the works performed on silver nanowires (AgNW) at both LEPMI and LMGP laboratories [1][2].
 See scientific references at the bottom of this page

 <table>